Chasten Buttigieg: Early life and education

-Buttigieg was born Chasten James Glezman, on June 23, 1989, in Traverse City, Michigan, to Sherri (née Pelon) and Terry Glezman, owners of a landscaping business.
+Buttigieg was born Chasten James Glezman, on June 23, 1989, in Traverse City, Michigan, to Sherri and Terry Glezman, owners of a landscaping business.
 The youngest of three brothers, he was raised in Chums Corner, a suburban area outside Traverse City, in a conservative Catholic family.
 As a teenager, Buttigieg worked at a cherry products store called Cherry Republic and drove tractors on his grandfather's cherry farm in Suttons Bay.
 He won a blue ribbon in pit spitting at the National Cherry Festival.

 Buttigieg attended Traverse City West Senior High School and spent his senior year as an exchange student in Germany.
 He took classes at Northwestern Michigan College before attending the University of Wisconsin–Eau Claire; he graduated in 2014 with a bachelor's degree in theater and global studies.
 Later, Buttigieg attended DePaul University in Chicago where he received a Master of Education degree in 2017.
 That summer, Buttigieg began an AMS/MACTE certificate from Xavier University.

 Career

 After graduating from college, Buttigieg moved to Milwaukee, where he worked as a teaching artist for First Stage Children's Theater as well as in classroom settings in the greater Milwaukee area.

 While pursuing his graduate degree, he was a substitute teacher in both Chicago and South Bend public schools.
 In fall 2017, Buttigieg began as a junior high humanities teacher at the Montessori Academy in Mishawaka, Indiana.
 He also taught theater and ran a diversity club.
 He took a leave of absence to support his husband's campaign.
-In January 2019, Buttigieg joined the Civic Education Team of the South Bend Civic Theatre as the Director of Curriculum.
+In January 2019, Buttigieg joined the Civic Education Team of the South Bend Civic Theatre as the director of curriculum.

-In 2016, Buttigieg was a State Democratic Delegate for St. Joseph County.
+In 2016, Buttigieg was a state Democratic delegate for St. Joseph County.
 He was the first gentleman of South Bend, Indiana, from June 16, 2018, to January 1, 2020.